 Title: SO3260 Social Inequality (10 ECTS) Module Content/Outline: The first part of the module examines the causes and consequences of social inequality in Irish and European society.
-It describes the nature and extent of social inequality in areas such as education, health, social capital or crime victimization.
-While the main emphasis is on the economic basis of social inequality, the module also looks at the intersection between class and gender/ethnic inequalities and looks specifically at the intergenerational transmission of inequality.
+It describes the nature and extent of social inequality in areas such as income, education, health, and social class.
+The module puts particular emphasis on the economic basis of social inequality and its justification in society as well as on mechanisms and processes that reproduce inequality across generations.
 In the second part of the module, leading researchers in Ireland introduce selected areas of inequality research, their policy context and familiarises students with the main issues and findings in these research areas.
-Lecturer(s): Dr Peter Mühlau and ESRI staff Learning Objectives: Students successfully completing the module will be able to: Describe social inequalities in Irish society and compare that with the situation in other advanced industrial societies; Critically discuss and evaluate the evidence for theories of causes of social inequality; Critically discuss and evaluate the evidence for theories of consequences of social inequality; Identify and discuss the policy implication of research findings in inequality research.
+Lecturer(s): Dr Simone Schneider and ESRI staff Learning Objectives: Describe social inequalities in Irish society and compare that with the situation in other advanced industrial societies; Critically discuss and evaluate the evidence for theories of causes of social inequality; Critically discuss and evaluate the evidence for theories of consequences of social inequality; Identify and discuss the policy implication of research findings in inequality research.
 Lectures & Tutorials/ Contact hours: One lectures and one tutorial per week.
 Workload: Workload: Lectures: 22 hrs; Tutorials: 22 hrs; Exams/assignments: 44 hrs; Self-study: 160 hrs.
 Total: 250 hours Recommended Texts/ Key Reading: Goldthorpe, J. (2007) On Sociology.
 Volume Two, Stanford University Press Wilkinson, R. and Pickett, K. (2010): The spirit level.
 Why equality is better for everyone.
 Penguin Press Fahey, T., Russell, H. and Whelan, C.T. (eds) (2007) Best of Times?
 The social impact of the Celtic Tiger, Dublin: IPA.
 Assessment Part One of the module will be assessed by course work (50%).
 Part Two of the module will be assessed by exam (50%).
-Dates for submission TBA Penalties for late submission Without an authorised extension, the mark given will be lowered by one grade
+Dates for submission ТВА Penalties for late submission Without an authorised extension, the mark given will be lowered by one grade